maxrodrigo/hugo-theme-wisdom/README.md

 # Wisdom

-A fast, minimalist, monospace theme for [Hugo](https://gohugo.io/).
+Wisdom is a fast, minimalist, monospace theme for [Hugo](https://gohugo.io/).\
+If you like it [give us a :star:](https://github.com/maxrodrigo/hugo-theme-wisdom)!

 ### Features